Cover image for blog post about exporing Zion National Park - a guide for new visitors

 Getting To Zion National Park

-PARK ENTRANCES: There are two park entrances to Zion, both located on Utah state Route 9: the west entrance, and east entrance.
+PARK ENTRANCES: There are two park entrances to Zion, both located on Utah State Route 9: the west entrance and the east entrance.

 COST: At the time of our visit, the park entrance fee was $35 per vehicle and $20 per person.
 An annual pass costs $70 per visitor.
 Consult the Zion National Park website for the latest entry cost information.